Meringue

-Meringue (/məˈræŋ/ mə-RANG, [məʁɛ̃ɡ]) is a type of dessert or candy, often associated with French, Italian, Swiss and Polish cuisines, traditionally made from whipped egg whites and sugar, and occasionally an acidic ingredient such as lemon, vinegar, or cream of tartar.
-A binding agent such as salt, flour or gelatin may also be added to the eggs.
+Meringue (/məˈræŋ/ mə-RANG, [məʁɛ̃ɡ]) is a type of dessert or candy, of French origin, traditionally made from whipped eggwhites and sugar, and occasionally an acidic ingredient such as lemon, vinegar, or cream of tartar.
+A binding agent such as salt, flour, or gelatin may also be added to the eggs.
 The key to the formation of a good meringue is the formation of stiff peaks by denaturing the protein ovalbumin (a protein in the egg whites) via mechanical shear.

-They are light, airy and sweet confections.
+They are light, airy, and sweet confections.
 Homemade meringues are often chewy and soft with a crisp exterior, while many commercial meringues are crisp throughout.
 A uniform crisp texture may be achieved at home by baking at a low temperature (80–90 °C) for an extended period of up to two hours.